slickframework/mail/README.md

 ```

-> For a more complete help on the transport object and options, as this is an extension to the
+> For a complete documentation on the transport object and options, as this is an extension to the
-> Zend\Mail library, you can jump to the [Zend/Mail/transport manual][] page.
+> Zend\Mail library, you can go to the [Zend/Mail/transport manual][] website.

 **Contribute**